kristen149/kristen149/README.md

 <p> My name is Kristen Tran.
 I am an B.Sc. in International Business and Trade.

-As a graduate student from Taiwan with extensive international experience, I look forward to I look forward to developing my career in more technical fields.
+As a graduate student from Taiwan with extensive international experience, I look forward to developing my career in more technical fields.
 I have always been passionate about discovering new fields, pursuing interdisciplinary learning and taking on challenges. </p>
 <br>